Aadcode/Aadcode/README.md

 ## 🚀 About Me

-I'm a passionate **Backend Developer** with experience in **full-stack development**.
+I'm a passionate **Backend Developer**.
 I love building scalable and maintainable systems, and I'm always learning new things!

 - 🔭 Working on: **Expense Sharing App**
 - 🌱 Learning: Advanced backend optimizations and API design